Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Rheumatoid & Psoriatic Arthritis

 Zero joint loading removes the mechanical component of arthritis pain.
-The magnesium sulfate environment is anti-inflammatory.
 Members with inflammatory arthritis regularly describe floating as their best hour of the week.
+Always continue your prescribed care; floating is complementary, not a substitute.

 🔩